RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 **Note:** Before disassembly, I noticed a faint rattling sound coming from inside the console.
 However, during disassembly I did not find anything loose.
 It is possible that whatever caused the noise became dislodged during disassembly, but I am not entirely sure.

+**Updated note:** It turns out that faint rattling sound came from a small plastic part.
+The casing is extremely brittle (I don´t think I have ever experienced so brittle plastic before),

 <p align="center">
     <img src="Images/Dis_16.jpeg" alt="Description" width="700">
 </p>